 About the Angela Y. Davis Prize

-The award is named after Angela Y. Davis, prominent black feminist thinker, writer, activist, and prison abolitionist who has authored such books as Women, Race, and Class; Are Prisons Obsolete?; and Abolition Democracy: Beyond Prisons, Torture, and Empire.
-Davis was a prominent voice in black freedom struggles and continues to organize against the prison-industrial complex.
+The award is named after Angela Y. Davis, prominent black feminist thinker, writer, activist, and prison abolitionist who has authored such books as Women, Race, and Class and Are Prisons Obsolete?, as well as Abolition Democracy: Beyond Prisons, Torture, and Empire.
+Davis was a critical voice in black freedom struggles and continues to organize against the prison-industrial complex.
 She has held academic positions at the University of California, Los Angeles, San Francisco State University, and the University of California, Santa Cruz, where she retired.

 - A statement describing the nominee's career in American studies, noting special achievements and contributions in research and scholarship; service to the ASA; other public service and teaching; collaborations with community-based organizations; and examples of work that helped to educate the public, influence policies, or in other ways addressed inequalities in imaginative, practical, and applicable forms.